jscriptcoder/SpaceX-project/README.md

-# SpaceX project
+# SpaceX project - Home Assignment Test

+Start Wars search and Ethereum staking deposits.
 This project consist of two pages:
 1. **Home**, where you can search and navigate through different Star Wars entienes: People, Planets, Starships, Species and Vehicles.
 It allows you to search by name and filter by category (or entity).
 Makes use of the public API [Swapi](https://swapi.dev/).
 2. **Deposits**, where you can watch the latest deposits happening in the [Ethereum staking contract](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa).
 The user must have their wallet connected to the Ethereum mainnet network to be able to view this page.